luapower/luapower-all/nw.md

 an antialiased 2D UI around a 3D scene as an alternative to drawing on the textures of orto-projected quads.

-> __NOTE:__ the window doesn't receive mouse move events while the mouse is over a view.
+__NOTE:__ The window doesn't receive mouse move events while the mouse is over a view.

 ### `win:views() -> {view1, ...}` <br> `win:views'#' -> n`